Fonta1n3/FullyNoded/Readme.md

 # Fully Noded™️

 A feature rich Bitcoin app which is 100% powered by your own Full Node.
-Allows you to connect to and control multiple nodes using a client side native Tor thread making calls to your nodes rpcport via a V3 hidden service with optional Tor V3 authentication whereby the app can either create key for you (out of band) or you may supply your own private key.
+Allows you to connect to - and control multiple nodes using a client side native Tor thread making calls to your nodes rpcport via a V3 hidden service with optional Tor V3 authentication, whereby the app can either create a key for you (out of band) or you may supply your own private key.

 ## Supported Nodes